IS561/MotorPool/Group-2-Entity-Classes-and-Relationships.md

 * Fax (Text)

 **11. Passenger Van Driver**
-A collection of employees who at University of Kentucky that drive a 12 or 15 passenger vans.
+A collection of employees who work at the University of Kentucky that drive a 12 or 15 passenger van.

 Passenger Van Driver attributes
 * Employee ID (Text)